 This seminar will introduce you to some of the latest and most groundbreaking works exploring the history of California and the American West.
 In addition, it will provide hands-on training in historical research and writing.
-Over the course of the semester, you will submit weekly reading responses, a paper topic, a primary source exercise, an outline, a rough draft, a peer review, and a 12 - 15 page final paper on a topic chosen within the history of California and the American West.
+Over the course of the semester, you will submit weekly reading responses, a paper topic, a primary source exercise, a rough draft, a peer review, and a 12 - 15 page final paper on a topic chosen within the history of California and the American West.

 Prerequisites: HIST 300 and ENG 214

 This website is designed as a user-friendly syllabus to use in conjunction with iLearn.
 Here you will find weekly schedules, assignment descriptions and due dates, and writing resources.
 Bookmark it, and check back often as it is subject to change.